 There is a lot of confusion around migraine headaches, and the term is often used as a catch-all for severe head pain.
 Migraines are a specific type of headache that are sometimes accompanied by strange visual disturbances before the attack, and last for a certain amount of time, when the sufferer often must avoid light and loud sounds.
 These start coming on in childhood or early adulthood.
-Medications can be helpful for migraines, and sometimes environmental triggers, like foods or chemicals, can be identified that can reduce their occurrence.
+Medications are usually helpful for migraines, and sometimes environmental triggers, like foods or chemicals, can be identified that can reduce their occurrence.

 There are also more rare headache types like Cluster (occasional severe pain located in one eye) or hormonal headaches (they arrive at a predictable time around a woman’s menstrual cycle).